-Sarno and his wife Malissa have one young son together.
-Like father, like son, the wee one loves to forage from the garden and enjoy the fresh fruits and vegetables.
-The proud parents are partial to enlightening social media with the bright joy their baby brings and the happy family can always be found grinning.
+Sarno and his wife Malissa have two young sons together.
+Like father, like son, they love to forage from the garden and enjoy the fresh fruits and vegetables.

-Sarno, alongside his brother Derek, are the successful founders of Wicked Healthy, a plant-based company that encompasses a recipe blog, a cookbook, and a ready-meal empire that serves up food to Tesco shoppers across the United Kingdom.
-The duo will also host a vegan Father’s Day BBQ in Austin this Sunday.
+Sarno, alongside his brother Derek, are the successful founders of Wicked Healthy, a plant-based company that encompasses a recipe blog, a cookbook.
+Sarno is also a co-founder of Good Catch Foods, a vegan seafood company based in NYC.

-Sarno has one 20-year-old son, of whom he lovingly discusses in his debut cookbook, “The Wicked Healthy Cookbook: Free.
+Sarno has one adult son, of whom he lovingly discusses in his debut cookbook, “The Wicked Healthy Cookbook: Free.
 From.
 Animals.”

-The renowned vegan entrepreneur and Wicked chef is the current Director of Plant-Based Innovation at United Kingdom retail giant Tesco, which carries his line of pre-made vegan meals that he created with his brother Chad (another proud vegan dad).
+The innovative vegan entrepreneur and Wicked chef is the current Director of Plant-Based Innovation at United Kingdom retail giant Tesco, which carries his line of pre-made vegan meals that he created with his brother Chad (another proud vegan dad), Wicked Kitchen.
 He was formerly the Senior Global Executive Chef for Whole Foods Market, and has served as the owner-operator of numerous critically acclaimed restaurants and catering businesses.

-Last year, Dinklage and his wife welcomed their second child.
-The actor is best-known for his role on “Game of Thrones.”
+In October 2017, Dinklage and his wife welcomed their second child.
+The actor is best-known for his role as Tyrion Lannister on “Game of Thrones.”
 Although the pair is notoriously private about their relationship, Dinklage is vocal about animal rights and his longtime vegan diet.

 Dinklage spoke out when he noticed that the sales of husky dogs had increased by “Game of Thrones” fans, simply because the breed is featured on the show.
 Huskys can be wonderful companion animals, but they are not for everyone.
 In true fatherhood fashion, Dinklage encouraged fans to seriously consider their ability to care for such an energetic dog before they took their new furry friend home.
 He’s not fooled by the classic kid line: “If we get a dog I swear I’ll take care of him!”